 The parameter I is independent of the magnitude of the angular velocity.
 It is the characteristic of the rigid body and the axis about which it rotates.
 We already know that linear velocity in linear motion is analogous to angular acceleration in rotational motion.

 On comparing equation II with the formula of the kinetic energy of the whole rotating body in linear motion, it is evident that mass in linear motion is analogous to the moment of inertia in rotational motion.
 Hence, the question is answered.
-In simple words, moment of inertia is the measure of the way in which different parts of the body are distributed at different distances from the axis.
+In simple words, the moment of inertia is the measure of the way in which different parts of the body are distributed at different distances from the axis.

 Radius of Gyration